NIH-GREI/grei-pm/README.md

 This is the main repository for NIH-GREI project management tracking issues.
 By design, some of the documents, or other resources linked from tracking issues _may not be publicly accessible_.

 ## About Tracking Issues
-Tracking issues are GitHub issues in the [GREI repository]([url](https://github.com/NIH-GREI/grei-pm)]connecting with deliverables, strategic objectives, and resource monitoring and reporting requirements.
+Tracking issues are GitHub issues in the GREI repository connecting with deliverables, strategic objectives, and resource monitoring and reporting requirements.

 Tracking issues:
 - Provide predictable, accessible locations to record and retrieve status on any activity requiring tracking.
-- Contain links to documentation, communications channels (e.g., Slack, Zulip), and other related resources.
+- Contain links to documentation, communications channels (e.g., Slack), and other related resources.

 NIH GREI team members should create a tracking issue in this repository whenever they need tasks tracked, managed, and reported on across multiple sprints.